mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "This is absurd.
 Stop this immediately!"
 The magistrate shouted.

 But Kipnu tightened his grip on Fajro's shirt.
-"I'm onto you," he said.
-"You will regret this."
+"You will regret this," he said.

 "Kip, stop this!"
 I uttered in a flustered voice.
 He let go and Fajro collapsed to the floor while the magistrate rushed over to check on him.

 "He's unconscious," said the magistrate.
 "What were you thinking?"

 Kipnu looked back at Fajro, and showed no signs of remorse.
-He knew he'd damned himself, but he didn't care.
+He knew he'd damned himself, but he was too angry to care.

 The magistrate turned to me.
 "I'll return with a doctor shortly," he said.
 "Take care of Fajro."
 He grabbed Kipnu by the arm and dragged him back through the doorway he'd barged through, leaving it ajar.
 I peeked my head out of the doorway and watched as they retreated down a long hallway and into another room.